 In most cases, the patient has a combination of modifiable risk factors, i.e., hypertension, diabetes, high cholesterol.

 Hypertension is a major risk factor for both ischemic and hemorrhagic stroke.
 Hypertension is an identified risk factor in up to 90% of all strokes, and it is estimated that up to 40% of all strokes can be prevented with good blood pressure control.
 Higher blood pressures are associated with a higher risk of stroke, even in normotensive range.
 The term ‘Pre-hypertension’ has been eliminated in the recent guidelines and normal BP is considered being <120/80 mm Hg.
 BP over 130/80 mm Hg should be treated in all symptomatic atherosclerotic cardiovascular disease (ASCVD) individuals and in asymptomatic individuals with over 10% risk of 10-year ASCVD risk.
 For secondary prevention of stroke, antihypertensive treatment should be initiated for BP more than 140/90 mm Hg.
 Lower BP target (SBP < 130 mm Hg) is recommended only after lacunar stroke.
 Lifestyle modifications like salt restriction, weight loss, and regular exercise should be a part of comprehensive antihypertensive therapy.
-Choice of antihypertensive should be individualized based on patient demographics and comorbid conditions.
+The choice of antihypertensive should be individualized based on patient demographics and comorbid conditions.

 Diabetes is a major risk factor for ischemic stroke, especially lacunar stroke and large artery stroke.
-Risk of stroke is tripled in patients with diabetes mellitus of duration over 10 years.
+The risk of stroke is tripled in patients with diabetes mellitus of duration over 10 years.
 Diabetes is a strong risk factor for ischemic stroke and is further associated with other stroke risk factors such as hypertension, abnormal lipid profile, and obesity.
 So far there is no proven direct risk between diabetes and primary hemorrhagic stroke.
 Nevertheless, aggressive diabetic control is prudent.
 Lifestyle modifications and pharmacological treatment should be initiated for a target glycated hemoglobin of <6.5% (48 mmol), along with optimal lipid and blood pressure targets.
 Aspirin is recommended for diabetic patients with higher ASCVD risk for primary prevention of cardiovascular disease (CVD), although its role in primary stroke prevention is unclear.
-Metformin - the first line medication for type 2 diabetes mellitus patients also has potential benefits for clinical atherosclerotic disease.
+Metformin - the first-line medication for type 2 diabetes mellitus patients also has potential benefits for clinical atherosclerotic disease.
 Some other hypoglycemic agents like SGLT2 inhibitors- empagliflozin, canagliflozin, GLP-1 receptor agonist- liraglutide, thiazolidinedione- pioglitazone, have shown efficacy for reduction of carotid atherosclerosis and when appropriate diabetic patients with atherosclerotic stroke should receive therapy with such agents.
 Existing guidelines for glycemic control and lipid and BP targets should be used in diabetic patients who have had a stroke or TIA.

 Dyslipidemia- Ischemic stroke risk is increased by high cholesterol levels, whereas low cholesterol levels may increase the risk of hemorrhagic stroke.
 Statin treatment reduces the risk of stroke in patients with or at high risk of atherosclerotic disease and even in healthy individuals with LDL < 130 mg/dL and high sensitivity CRP levels > 2mg/L. Despite initial concerns, statin treatment does not increase the risk of hemorrhagic CVA.
 Estimating total cardiovascular risk is the first step in the medical management of dyslipidemia.
 Clinical ASCVD, including stroke and TIA, is the major determinant of an individual’s CVD risk.
 LDL targets are based on risk factors or 10-year risk of ASCVD.
 American college of endocrinology 2017 guidelines for management of dyslipidemia and prevention of cardiovascular disease recommend LDL target of < 55 mg/dL for extreme risk, < 70 mg/dL for very high risk, < 100 mg/dL for high and moderate risk and < 130 mg/dL for low-risk individuals.
 Fibrates are recommended for triglycerides >200 mg/dL and HDL < 40 mg/dL.
 Proprotein Convertase Subtilisin Kexin 9 (PCSK9) inhibitors are recommended for very high-risk individuals unable to reach LDL target of <140 mg/dL or < 100 mg/dL for those with multivessel or rapidly progressive atherosclerotic disease, despite statin therapy with or without ezetimibe therapy or because of inability to tolerate at least three statin medications.
 A meta-analysis from Cholesterol Treatment Trialists' (CTT) Collaboration has shown that "in individuals with a 5-year risk of major vascular events lower than 10%, each one mmol/L reduction in LDL cholesterol produced an absolute reduction in major vascular events of about 11 per 1000 over 5 years."
-For secondary prevention, SPARCL trial showed that use of high-dose atorvastatin (80 mg) for cardioembolic stroke/TIA patients led to 43% reduction in risk of fatal recurrent stroke and a 26% reduction in any cardiovascular events.
+For secondary prevention, SPARCL trial showed that the use of high-dose atorvastatin (80 mg) for cardioembolic stroke/TIA patients led to 43% reduction in the risk of fatal recurrent stroke and a 26% reduction in any cardiovascular events.

 Smoking has been associated with a two to a four-time increased risk of ischemic stroke and intracranial bleeds.
 It is one of the leading preventable risk factors for stroke.
 It takes two to four years after smoking cessation for the excess risk to go down.
 Smoking cessation options such as counseling, nicotine replacement therapy, or agents such as bupropion should be offered to all appropriate patients.
 Passive tobacco smoking should be avoided.